How Many Months Pregnant Can You Not Fly | Travel Limitations

-Most airlines restrict flying beyond 36 weeks of pregnancy, but it varies by airline policy and health considerations.
+Most airlines restrict flying beyond 36 weeks of pregnancy, but exact limits vary by airline and personal health factors.

 Flying during pregnancy is often a necessity, whether for family visits, work obligations, or a well-deserved vacation.
 But there comes a point when travel is not only uncomfortable but also restricted by medical advice and airline regulations.
 Understanding when it becomes unsafe or inadvisable to fly is crucial for planning trips during pregnancy.